ElizabethMoralesO/test/README.md

 4. **Click the pattern trigger button**
 5. **View the results** by clicking the provided links

-**That's it!** No authentication required from users - the PAT in repository secrets handles everything.
+**That's it!** No authentication required - users simply use GitHub's built-in workflow trigger interface.

 ## 🔍 Workflow Details